jtoguri/zet/20220310223115/README.md

 A graphical representation of the data requirements for a database, meaning that it takes all of the parts for a database and puts them in a box-and-line form indicating the relationships between them.

+An Entity Relationship Diagram helps us design the schema of a database.
+Designing a database using an ERD can save a lot of time in implementation.

 Five main parts to ERD:

 * **Entity** - represents something that you want to track in a database, each occurence of an entity becomes an entity instance, which is a row in a table